tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Adventurer Feat

-Once per day, you can change one of your skill checks involving knowledge to a natural 20 instead.
+Once per full recovery, you can change one of your skill checks involving knowledge to a natural 20 instead.
 Interpret the word "knowledge" as loosely as your GM allows.
 GMs, be generous.

 #### Champion Feat